 Each proposed IEEE 802 LMSC standard shall provide evidence that the project is technically feasible within the time frame of the project.
 At a minimum, address the following items to demonstrate technical feasibility:

-Demonstrated system feasibility: The ability to combine data communication and radio based distance measurements has been proven through individual implementations, such as those based on 802.15.4a as well as others.
-The intent is to extend the capabilities of PHY and MAC and enable alternative standardized techniques to achieve a similar objective.
+Demonstrated system feasibility: The ability to combine data communication and radio based distance measurements has been proven through individual implementations, such as those based on IEEE 802.15.4a as well as others.

 Proven similar technology via testing, modeling, simulation, etc.

-The MAC and PHYs defined by 802.15.4 are proven technology with implementations available globally from many vendors.
+The MAC and PHYs defined by IEEE 802.15.4 are proven technology with implementations available globally from many vendors.
 This amendment can be realized using similar implementation techniques.

 Economic Feasibility